 - Opportunities for peer mentoring and support networks amongst educators; and

 - Peer review of existing high school environmental curriculum by leading scientists in the field.

 The Conservancy also developed the LEAF Anthology of Urban Environmental Education, a collection of interdisciplinary lessons, projects and activities for high school educators that explore environmental themes through the lens of cities.
 The LEAF network is made up of over twenty environmental themed schools in cities across the U.S., many of which contributed to the anthology.
 With the support of the Toyota USA Foundation, The Nature Conservancy and LEAF are pleased to make these lessons available for download at no charge in the hopes that they inspire the next generation of environmental leaders.

-The Nature Conservancy is committed to supporting the schools and educators who are spearheading a movement of environment-themed high schools across the country.
+The Conservancy is also committed to supporting the schools and educators who are spearheading a movement of environment-themed high schools across the country.

 Take a look at just a few of the resources The Conservancy will make available to high school educators: